reginaldberry02-sys/RegScriptBox/docs/CONSTITUTIONS.md

-# RegScriptBox Constitutions
+# CodePartsWarehouse Constitutions

 1) Purpose
-1.1) This document is the single source of truth for identity, lineage, metadata, and registry standards in RegScriptBox.
+1.1) This document is the single source of truth for identity, lineage, metadata, and registry standards in CodePartsWarehouse.

 2) Glossary
 2.1) CID = Category ID (human-readable classification)